haszari/cbr-blog/README.md

 Also this project combines both the blog engine library and the node front-end into a single module for ease of use.

-(Get in touch)[drongo@cartoonbeats.com] if you have any issues using this or have any questions.
+[Get in touch](drongo@cartoonbeats.com) if you have any issues using this or have any questions.

 Credit to the original author.
 Excerpt of original readme follows...